google/leveldb/README.md

-**LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.**
+LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.**

+> **This repository is receiving very limited maintenance.
+We will only review the following types of changes.**
+>
+> * Fixes for critical bugs, such as data loss or memory corruption
+> * Changes absolutely needed by internally supported leveldb clients.
+These typically fix breakage introduced by a language/standard library/OS update

 [![ci](https://github.com/google/leveldb/actions/workflows/build.yml/badge.svg)](https://github.com/google/leveldb/actions/workflows/build.yml)